justjokiing/kshift/README.md

         icontheme: breeze
         wallpaper: /usr/share/wallpapers/Flow/contents/images/5120x2880.jpg
         command: ''               # Runs command at theme activation
-        time: sunrise             # Keywords 'sunrise', 'sunset', or time in 'HH:MM' format
+        time: sunrise             # Keywords 'sunrise', 'sunset', or ANY correct systemd 'OnCalendar' time
       night:
         colorscheme: BreezeDark
         icontheme: breeze-dark
         wallpaper: /usr/share/wallpapers/Flow/contents/images_dark/5120x2880.jpg
         command: ''
+        time:
+          - sunset
+      october:
+        wallpaper: /usr/share/wallpapers/FallenLeaf/contents/images/2560x1600.jpg
-        time: sunset
+        time: '*-10-* *:*:*'
    ```
 	The themes default are set to a set of default day and night KDE themes and wallpapers.
 You can add as many themes as you would like at many different times, wallpapers, commands, icons, and colorschemes.
 None of the theme variables are required.
 If time is not set, there will be no automatic transition.

-    The time variables "sunrise" and "sunset" are keywords to kshift and are replaced with the sunrise and sunset times that your location variable sets. __Make sure to use correct YAML syntax.__
+    The time variables "sunrise" and "sunset" are keywords to kshift and are replaced with the sunrise and sunset times that your location variable sets.
+Each theme's time will be converted to SystemD 'OnCalendar' syntax. __Make sure to use correct YAML syntax.__

 3. Create the systemd services and add kshift to local bin